hdvincelette/write-mdJSON-dictionary/README.md

 # R-xlsx-to-mdJSON-dictionary
-R script that writes an mdEditor mdJSON data dictionary using an xlsx template
+R script that writes an mdEditor mdJSON data dictionary using an xlsx template.